Control of Static Friction by Designing Grooves on Friction Surface: Results

 In Fig.~\ref{fig:cmap_precursor}, we present the spatial distributions of the slip velocity $v$ in the friction surface at $z=0$ for the displacements $U=U_1, U_2, U_3$, and $U_4$ shown in Fig.~\ref{fig:friction_force} with $\Pext/E = 0.003$, $\phi=0.5$, and $d/H=0.5$.
 Here, we select $U_1/L=4.6\times10^{-3}$, $U_2/L=5\times10^{-3}$, $U_3/L=5.4\times10^{-3}$, and $U_4/L=5.57\times10^{-3}$ in the periodic stick–slip region.
 In Fig.~\ref{fig:cmap_precursor}, the blue area represents the static region, and the yellow-green and yellow areas represent the sliding regions with $v\leq V$ and $v> V$, respectively.
 The quasi-static precursor slip with $v \leq V$ begins to propagate from the region near the rigid plate at $y=0$ for $U=U_1$, and the area of precursor slip expands quasi-statically as $U$ increases to $U_2$ and $U_3$.
 After $U_3$, the area of precursor slip develops rapidly, and the entire system begins to slide, leading to bulk sliding at $U_4$ (see Supplementary Videos).
 During bulk sliding, the slip velocity $v$ exceeds $V$.
 We confirm that the displacement due to these slips is approximately along the $y$ direction for all parameters.

 Figure~\ref{fig:stilde_U} shows the normalized slip area $\Stilde=S/[LW(1-\phi)]$ against $U/L$ for $\Pext/E = 0.003$ and $d/H=0.5$.
 Here, the precursor slip area $S$, defined by the sum of the yellow-green and yellow areas in Fig.~\ref{fig:cmap_precursor}, is normalized by the contact area in friction surface $LW(1-\phi)$.
 When $\Stilde=0$, the entire friction surface is static, while $\Stilde=1$ indicates bulk sliding where the entire friction surface is sliding.
 The thin and thick solid lines represent the results for $\phi=0$ and $\phi=0.5$, respectively.
-The normalized precursor slip area $\Stilde$ increases gradually with $U$.
-When $\Stilde$ reaches a threshold value $\Sc$, the propagation speed of $\Stilde$ suddenly increases, and $\Stilde$ reaches unity, which corresponds to the bulk sliding.
-The oscillation of $\Stilde$ in Fig.~\ref{fig:stilde_U} and small drops of $\FT/\FN$ in Fig.~\ref{fig:friction_force} before bulk sliding is caused by the sequence of the bounded rapid precursors (BRPs)~\cite{Otsuki2013}.
+The normalized precursor slip area $\Stilde$ increases gradually with $U$ for small $\Stilde$, but the oscillation of $\Stilde$ appears as $\Stilde$ becomes large.
+The slip associated with the oscillation in $\Stilde$ is called bounded rapid precursor (BRP).
+In BRP, the slip front propagates close to the elastic wave speed, but the slip quickly slows down and stops.
+According to our analysis in Sect.~\ref{subsec:theory_analysis}, the BRP is caused by oscillatory instability.
+The oscillation of $\Stilde$ in Fig.~\ref{fig:stilde_U} and small drops of $\FT/\FN$ in Fig.~\ref{fig:friction_force} before bulk sliding is caused by the sequence of the BRP~\cite{Otsuki2013}.
 Each BRP reduces the stress and $\Stilde$, but they both recover quickly due to a slight increase in the driving force.
 The BRP becomes significant depending on the values of the parameters.
+When $\Stilde$ reaches a threshold value $\Sc$, the propagation speed of $\Stilde$ suddenly increases, and $\Stilde$ reaches unity, which corresponds to the bulk sliding.

-We evaluate the critical area $\Sc$ as the maximum value of $\Stilde$ in the sequence of the BRP.
+We evaluate the critical slip $\Sc$ for bulk sliding in the periodic stick-slip motion as the maximum value of $\Stilde$ in the sequence of the BRP.
+For example, we have plotted the peaks of $\Stilde$ due to BRP in the region of periodic stick-slip motion, $U/L > 3$, as crosses for $\phi = 0$ in Fig. \ref{fig:stilde_U}.
+The last peaks before bulk sliding represent $\Sc$, which are shown as horizontal lines in Fig. \ref{fig:stilde_U}.
 Figure~\ref{fig:stilde_U} shows that $\Sc$ decreases with increasing $\phi$.

 In Fig.~\ref{fig:sc_d}, we show the normalized critical area of the precursor slip $\Sc$ against the groove depth $d$ for different values of $\phi$ with $\Pext/E=0.003$ and $0.006$.
 We find that $\Sc$ is a decreasing function of $d$.
 As $d$ approaches 0, $\Sc$ approaches that for $\phi=0$.
 We also find that $\Sc$ decreases with increasing $\phi$.
 Comparing Fig.~\ref{fig:sc_d}a and b, we see that $\Sc$ is a decreasing function of $\Pext$, which is consistent with the results of previous studies on blocks without grooves~\cite{Otsuki2013, Katano2014, IwashitaSciRep2023}.